-Administrative Forbearance for Aligning Repayment on Certain PLUS Loans
+PROPOSED LANGUAGE - COMMON BULLETIN: Administrative Forbearance for Aligning Repayment on Certain PLUS Loans

-The Common Manual has been revised to incorporate regulatory changes from the Federal Register dated October 29, 2009, that permit a lender to grant an administrative forbearance for purposes of aligning repayment for a borrower.
-Specifically, a lender may grant an administrative forbearance on a borrower's PLUS loan(s) that was first disbursed prior to July 1, 2008, to align repayment with either of the following:

-- The end of the in-school or post-enrollment period on the borrower's PLUS loan(s) that is first disbursed on or after July 1, 2008. - The grace period end date on the borrower's Stafford loan(s).
+The Common Manual has been revised to incorporate regulatory changes from the Federal Register dated October 29, 2009, that permits a lender to grant an administrative forbearance for purposes of aligning repayment to a borrower who has a PLUS loan first disbursed prior to July 1, 2008, and a PLUS loan first disbursed on or after July 1, 2008, or a Stafford loan that is eligible for a grace period.
+To align the repayment start date of these loans, a lender is permitted to grant an administrative forbearance on the PLUS loan that was disbursed prior to July 1, 2008, until the in-school or post-enrollment deferment ends on the PLUS loan that is eligible for in-school deferment based on the enrolled status of the dependent student or a post-enrollment deferment, or until the grace period ends on the borrower's Stafford loan.